updated for 2020!

 Fan Speed: You want to have at least two fan speeds.
 Hoods running at full speed are loud, so you'll be happy to have a slower fan speed for light duty jobs.

-Ease of Installation: Unless you're experienced at duct work, you should have a ducted range hood installed by a professional.
+Ease of Installation: Unless you're experienced at duct work, you should have a ducted range hood or cooktop hood installed by a professional.
 If you want to do it yourself, try to select a hood with a fairly straightforward installation procedure.
-(You can thank me for this advice later.)
+(You can thank us for this advice later.)